Hedonic Diversity Games: A Complexity Picture with More than Two Colors: Algorithmic Lower Bounds

 Before proceeding to the reductions, we build a general trap gadget that is similar in spirit to~\cite[Example~5.3]{BoehmerE2020} and may be of independent interest.
 The gadget uses agents of three colors---red, blue, and green; we assume these colors are distinct from the colors used outside this gadget.
 Let $R$ denote the red agent, $B$ the blue agent, and $G$ the green agents of which there are $m$ in total; here $G^+R$ is the profile $G^mR \succ \cdots \succ GGR \succ GR$, and similarly for $G^+B$ and $G^+$.
 We will use $\mathcal{M}_G$ to denote all ``desirable'' coalitions containing at least one agent outside of the gadget, i.e., one agent that is neither red nor blue nor green.

-Note that one can design this gadget using palettes if and only if one can design $\mathcal{M}_G$ in this way.
+Note that one can design this gadget using palettes if and only if one can design~$\mathcal{M}_G$ in this way.
 Furthermore, observe that this can be done using $3$ additional master lists.

-\iflong \begin{claim} \fi \ifshort \begin{claim} \fi If a green agent is not part of a coalition in~$\mathcal{M}_G$, then the outcome is neither IS nor NS. \end{claim} \iflong \begin{claimproof} Suppose there is a green agent that does not participate in $\mathcal{M}_G$ and suppose towards the contradiction that~$\Pi$ is stable.
+\begin{claim} If there is a green agent who is not part of a coalition in~$\mathcal{M}_G$, then the outcome is neither IS nor NS. \end{claim} \begin{claimproof} Suppose there is a green agent that does not participate in $\mathcal{M}_G$ and suppose towards the contradiction that~$\Pi$ is stable.
 Let us call the green agents not participating in $\mathcal{M}_G$ as the \emph{free agents}.
 We begin with observation that in~$\Pi$ it is impossible for the $R$ and $G$ agents to be all alone.

 Suppose $\{R,B\} \in \Pi$.
-Then, it must be the case that all free agents~$F$ have to be somewhat partitioned into purely green coalitions.
+Then, it must be the case that all free agents have to be partitioned into purely green coalitions.
 This is not individually stable as the blue agent want to join a coalition of free agents which would accept it; this is an individual deviation.
+Let $F$ be a non-empty subset of free-agents.
 If we have $\{ B \} \cup F \in \Pi$ (and consequently $\{ R \} \in \Pi$), then this is not individually stable, since the green agents want to join the red agent (who will accept them).
 If $\{ R \} \cup F \in \Pi$, then the blue agent~$B$ is alone and thus the red agent wants to join them (and is accepted).
-However, this yields the original situation; we have proven that $\Pi$ is not Nash/individually stable. \end{claimproof} \fi
+However, this yields the original situation; we have proven that $\Pi$ is not Nash/individually stable. \end{claimproof}